 Having impressed massively at Cliftonville and Sligo Rovers this season, it was no surprise to see Belcarra native Luke McNicholas draw interest from British clubs in recent times.

 He would go on to make an initial loan move to up and comers Wrexham last week, a deal that is likely to be made permanent in January.
-The 23-year old will be hoping to succeed Ben Foster as the club's no.1 if he retires at the end of the season.
+The 23-year old will be hoping to force his way into their first team in the near future.

 Meath - Evan Ferguson (Brighton & Hove Albion)